 - Aftercare is a lifelong part of the recovery process that continues even after rehab is over

-Contact The Recovery Village Palm Beach to speak with a representative about how professional addiction treatment can help you.
+Contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how professional addiction treatment can help you.
 Take the first step toward a healthier future, call today.

 Centers for Disease Control and Prevention.
 “Today’s Heroin Epidemic.”
 December 19, 2018.
 Accessed August 18, 2019.